Skip to content

 Repository location The URL for the Bitbucket Server repository that appears in the browser address bar when accessed.
 Alternatively, select Clone from the Bitbucket Server UI and paste the URL.

 Personal access token The token used to grant DataRobot access to the Bitbucket Server repository.
-Generate this token from the Bitbucket Server UI by navigating to Profile > Manage account > Personal access tokens and selecting Create a token.
-Name the token, review the permissions, and once created, copy the token string to this field.
+Generate this token from the Bitbucket Server UI.

 Description (Optional) A description of the Bitbucket Server repository.